malkhabir/frontend_recipe/Readme.md

 This structure helps keep these closely related classes together and easily identifiable in most tabbed IDE's or text editors.

+To understand how a view is used, we are going to take a look at the RecipeGrid View.

 #### app/store/